Snehashis100/REUNet/README.md

 </p>

 ## Citation
-If you found OneFormer useful in your research, please consider starring ⭐ us on GitHub and citing 📚 us in your research!
+If you found REUnet useful in your research, please consider starring ⭐ us on GitHub and citing 📚 us in your research!

   ```bibtex
 will be provided once published